Symplicured

 Also known as: Influenza (Types A, B, C)

-Influenza, commonly known as the flu, is a contagious respiratory illness caused by influenza viruses.
-It tends to come on suddenly with symptoms that are more severe than a common cold, including high fever, body aches, and extreme fatigue.
-Most people recover within one to two weeks, but the flu can lead to serious complications in certain populations.
+Influenza is a contagious respiratory illness caused by influenza viruses.
+It tends to come on suddenly with symptoms that are more severe than a common cold.

 Common Symptoms